aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/nft-minting-tool.md

 ---
-title: "Aptos NFT Minting Tool"
+title: "Set up Aptos NFT Minting Tool"
-slug: "mint-tool-cli"
+slug: "nft-minting-tool"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Setting up NFT Minting Tool
+# Set up Aptos NFT Minting Tool

 The Aptos Non-Fungible Token (NFT) Minting Tool allows you to mint NFTs via a locally running website.
 This document explains how to get that site up and running.